 The Sports Medicine department is part of the E.L.
 Cord Academic and Athletic Performance Center on the Nevada campus.
-This facility houses the Wolf Pack athletic training staff which consists of five full-time certified athletic trainers (ATCs), three graduate assistant athletic trainers and a number of student athletic trainers.
+This facility houses the Wolf Pack athletic training staff which consists of six full-time certified athletic trainers (ATCs), three graduate assistants (ATCs), and a number of student athletic trainers.

-The athletic training staff is led by Shelly Germann Assistant Athletic Director for Sports Medicine and includes Ben Anguish, Head Football Athletic Trainer and Assistant Athletic Trainers Ryan Averett, Jay Henke and Cody Zimmerman.
+The athletic training staff is led by Ben Anguish, Assistant Athletic Director for Sports Medicine and includes associate directors Jay Henke and Elbert Denina, and assistant athletic trainers Ryan Averett, Jessica Gaubatz and Jeremy Cobb.

-Dr. Carol Scott is the Wolf Pack's team physician, Director of the Nevada Sports Medicine and Director of the UNSOM Sports Medicine Fellowship program.
-She works closely with dozens of community partners to provide world class medical care to Nevada's student athletes.
+Dr. Arthur Islas is the Wolf Pack's team physician, Director of the UNSOM Sports Medicine Fellowship program.
+He works closely with dozens of community partners to provide world class medical care to Nevada's student athletes.
 The list of the community partners and fellowship faculty starts with the athletic training room's next door neighbor, the Nevada Physical Therapy clinic.

 The Nevada Physical Therapy clinic is an outpatient physical therapy clinic staffed with six registered physical therapists, four ATC's and other staff to provide health care and rehabilitation services.